 Faculty and staff of the School of Criminal Justice will demonstrate, model, and promote a respect for diversity and commitments to integrity, intellectual and moral virtues, and lifelong learning through effective teaching, active scholarship, and service.

 The School of Criminal Justice at Grand Valley State University operates a Michigan Commission on Law Enforcement Standards (MCOLES) approved Police Academy during the summer months.
 The program leads to eligibility for law enforcement licensing in Michigan.
 The courses taken in this program can also be used for graduation.
 Non-Grand Valley students who meet the MCOLES minimum eligibility requirements may apply.
-The Grand Valley Police Academy has achieved a reputation for excellence.
+The Grand Valley Police Academy has a proven reputation for excellence.
 Entry is extremely competitive and is not guaranteed.
-Those wishing to apply will be required to pass the MCOLES Reading and Writing and Physical Agility tests and meet the minimum state standards as part of the application process.
+Those wishing to apply will be required to pass the MCOLES pre-enrollment Reading and Writing and Physical Fitness tests and meet the minimum state employment standards as part of the application process.
 Grand Valley State University students may apply for the academy during their senior year.
-Non-Grand Valley students must possess at least an Associates degree to apply.
-Application packets are available on our website between October 15 and December 15.
-Applications should be obtained as soon as possible due to the complexity of the application process.
+Non-Grand Valley students must possess at least an associate degree prior to the start date of the academy.
+Application packets will be available on our website (gvsu.edu/cj/policeacademy) during the yearly application process.
 MCOLES requirements can be found at www.mcoles.org under the Licensure and Professional Development section.

 The School of Criminal Justice allows selected students to complete internships at specified job sites.
-Upper-division undergraduate students may elect from one to six hours of CJ 490 if they are approved by the internship coordinator and a job site supervisor unless otherwise specified by a particular organization.
+Upper-division undergraduate students may elect from one to nine hours of CJ 490 if they are approved by the internship coordinator and a job site supervisor unless otherwise specified by a particular organization.
 Students taking three credits of CJ 490, are normally expected to put in 15 hours at the internship site per week.
-One to two credits require 150 hours, three credits 200 hours, four credits 266 hours, five credits 332 hours, and six credits require 400 hours.
-Graduate students without prior criminal justice or private security work experience are highly encouraged to complete a CJ 640 internship (see Criminal Justice Master Degree Requirements).
+Credit hours are based on site requirements.
+Graduate students without prior criminal justice or private security work experience are highly encouraged to complete CJ 640 - Graduate Internship (see Criminal Justice Master Degree Requirements).
 No more than six credit hours may be applied to the undergraduate major; no more than three credit hours may be applied to the graduate internship.
 To apply for an internship, contact the internship coordinator.